Report: Bannon calls white supremacists 'a collection of clowns'

 - The former editor of the far-right news website Breitbart is a controversial figure within the White House

-Washington (CNN)Steve Bannon disparaged the mindset that motivates white supremacists in a Wednesday interview, calling the group "a collection of clowns."
+Washington (CNN)Steve Bannon disparaged the mindset that motivates white supremacists in an interview published Wednesday, calling the group "a collection of clowns."

 "Ethno-nationalism -- it's losers," Bannon reportedly said in an interview published by the progressive magazine American Prospect.